 In this post I’ll be first going through understanding what exactly is 500 internal server error & later give you a solution to fix that like a boss in a different approach.
 After reading this entire post you will come to know about 500 internal server error, how you might get this error & what are it’s an easy possible fix.

 First thing first, let’s start with understanding 500 internal server error.

 UNDERSTANDING 500 ERROR FIRST

 500 internal server error is also an error similar to White dead screen of WordPress admin dashboard or error establishing database connection.
 Most of the WordPress users get panic when they see these types of error.
 It is necessary to understand the error then being panic.
 500 internal service error may cause to any WordPress users & non-WordPress users too.
-Here today i will discuss some common issues that might causes 500 error in WordPress.
+Here today I will discuss some common issues that might cause 500 error in WordPress.

-If you want me to reveal best possible common weapon to shoot at this error & on that condition I’ll simply suggest you to keep patience & continue reading this post.
+If you want me to reveal the best possible common weapon to shoot at this error & on that condition I’ll simply suggest you keep patience & continue reading this post.
 More often I notice that WordPress beginners do get panic immediately when they see this 500 internal server error or white screen of death page.
 Let me now point you to show how error 500 occurs & possible ways to troubleshoot it.

 Below are the best possible methods to troubleshoot 500 internal server error in WordPress.

 You can easily troubleshoot corrupted .htaccess file with some easy steps.
-Here are some steps which will guide you to solve this issue if 500 error is caused by corrupt .htaccess file.
+Here are some steps which will guide you to solve this issue if 500 error is caused by a corrupt .htaccess file.

-HOW CAN YOU GET THIS SOLVED ?
+HOW CAN YOU GET THIS SOLVED?